-Rolling Stone magazine calls it America’s best amphitheatre.
-Musical legends including The Beatles, Jimi Hendrix, the Grateful Dead and the Rolling Stones have raved about it.
+Rolling Stone magazine calls it America’s best amphitheater.
+Musical legends including the Beatles, Jimi Hendrix, the Grateful Dead and the Rolling Stones have raved about it.
 And many a music fan will wistfully recount their first-ever Red Rocks concert.

 Red Rocks Park & Amphitheatre's reputation may precede it, but there's no replacement for experiencing this acoustically impeccable, naturally stunning marvel of ochre sandstone yourself.
-Recently designated a National Historic Landmark by the National Park Service and Department of the Interior, the amphitheatre is a top destination for Colorado residents and tourists from around the world.
-It’s just 15 miles from Denver and the Red Rocks Shuttle starts the experience with food & drink specials at the Thirsty Lion, offering round-trip options departing from Union Station.
+Recently designated a National Historic Landmark by the National Park Service and Department of the Interior, the amphitheater is a top destination for Colorado residents and tourists from around the world.
+It’s just 15 miles from Denver and the Red Rocks Shuttle starts the experience with food and drink specials at the Thirsty Lion, offering round-trip options departing from Union Station.
+Shuttle riders can also be picked up at two Illegal Pete's locations in either Capitol Hill or on Pearl Street in Boulder.
+Another shuttle option is Front Range Ski Bus, which heads to the ski resorts in winter but serves Red Rocks during summer.
 So make plans to see a concert, watch a film, hike, dine or geek out on history.
 We dare you not to fall for its rare beauty.

 The high point of many a summer has been a life-changing Red Rocks concert.
 You’ll never forget the moon rising over Denver as Neil Young breaks into “Harvest Moon.”
 Or a mountain breeze carrying the riff of a Widespread Panic tune over the sandstone walls and into the inky sky.
 Or even the sprinkling of rain as James Taylor grins and sings, “I’ve seen fire and I’ve seen rain.”
 It almost doesn’t matter who you see play at Red Rocks; just see someone.
 Here are some highlights of this year’s Red Rocks schedule.